Caddisfly

 The aquatic larvae are found in a wide variety of habitats such as streams, rivers, lakes, ponds, spring seeps and temporary waters (vernal pools), and even the ocean.
 The larvae of many species use silk to make protective cases, which are often strengthened with gravel, sand, twigs, bitten-off pieces of plants, or other debris.
 The larvae exhibit various feeding strategies, with different species being predators, leaf shredders, algal grazers, or collectors of particles from the water column and benthos.
 Most adults have short lives during which they do not feed.

-In fly fishing, artificial flies are tied to imitate adults, while larvae and pupae are used as bait.
+In fly fishing, artificial flies called dry flies are tied to imitate adults, while larvae and pupae are imitated with artificial flies called wet flies or nymphs.
+It is also possible to use them as bait, though this is not as common as artificial flies and is known as bait fishing.
 Common and widespread genera such as Helicopsyche and Hydropsyche are important in the sport, where caddisflies are known as "sedges".
 Caddisflies are useful as bioindicators, as they are sensitive to water pollution and are large enough to be assessed in the field.
 In art, the French artist Hubert Duprat has created works by providing caddis larvae with small grains of gold and precious stones for them to build into decorative cases.